econscript/fed-enhanced-blocks/readme.md

 # Fed Enhanced Blocks

-A WordPress plugin that addresses two pain points for data-driven, visual-storytelling sites:
+A WordPress plugin that adds some enhanced functionality

 1. **Captions for featured images and Media & Text blocks.** Manage captions in the editor, rendered automatically on the front end.
 2. **An enhanced Data Table block** with sorting, filtering, advanced styling, and mobile-responsive layouts.